 WAN-to-LAN speeds rev by with hardware NAT rather than a software-based NAT, removing the bottleneck between your home network and the internet.
 Speeds average between two to five times faster than before.

-This routers bandwidth is at 3200 Mbps, but its fastest potential speed to each client is 1300 Mbps at most.
+The bandwidth of This router is at 3200 Mbps, but its fastest potential speed to each client is 1300 Mbps at most.
 Even with the sometimes inconsistent second 5 GHz band, it cannot be stated enough how stable the signal and strength are in this model in general.

 The ASUS3200 notes that the built-in USBs 2.0 and 3.0 increase sharing speeds up to ten times to dongles, USBs, and printers.
 Unfortunately, its performance seems to be average when transferring heavy files.